rostislav-matveev/FvwmPy/README.md

 - **`m.call_handlers(pack)`**

   Execute all handlers in the queue corresponding to the `pack`'s packet type passing packet `pack` to them.
+Default mainloop calls `m.call_handlers()` on all packets received from FVWM.

 - **`m.clear_handlers(mask)`**